 You can visit Bialka while on your tour to Krakow.

 Bialka Tatrzanska is a village in southern Poland, in the Lesser Poland Voivodeship, in the Tatra County and Bukowina Tatrzanska Commune.
 It is populated by approximately 2,000 people but during winter season this number is much greater.
 It happens that there are two or three times more tourists than Bialka’s inhabitants.

-Bialka lies 15 km from Nowy Targ and 20 km from Zakopane.
+Bialka lies 15 km from Nowy Targ and 20 km from the city which is the main tourist center in the region – Zakopane.
 The highest-located area of the village is Kaniowka (725 metres above sea level).
 Bialka Tatrzanska has mountain climate with warm and mild summers and cold, snowy winters.

 The village was most probably founded in the beginning of the 17th century, during the reigns of Wladyslaw IV Vasa.
 It is hard to find out the exact date of Bialka’s foundation since no incorporation charter exists.
 The village was then composed of the Tatra forests, like those by Morskie Oko lake and Woloszyn mountain massif.
 Most of its inhabitants were farmers but some of them also worked as shepherds and cloak makers and produced Bialka-famous sheepskins.